WAGs: Lexicography

 "WAG"/"wag" came also to be used somewhat redundantly ("deluxe-edition Wag girlfriend"), although in such usage "girlfriend" (or "wife") could be interpreted as further denotative specification within the set of people fitting both the denotation and the connotation of "WAG", and increasingly in non-footballing contexts: for example, the first wife of comedian Peter Cook (1937–95) was described as a "Sixties Wag" and actress Jennifer Ellison, because of her former choice of clothes, "once ... the epitome of a Wag".
 Fashion writer Shane Watson coined a collective noun, "waggery".
 One can also be "Wagged".

+The term WAGS was first mentioned in the Phil Silvers Show "You'll Never Get Rich" in 1955.

 Criticism

 In 2010, the Equalities and Human Rights Commission (EHRC) criticised the term as sexist and stated that it could be offensive, as it was often used to demean women.
 Other commentators have reflected this view.
 Felicity Morse has argued that "referring to any woman pejoratively as a 'wife or girlfriend' is not acceptable, and that the "casual repetition of this chauvinist term has normalised it".
-Dana Johannsen described the term as "the most odious acronym in sport", while Melanie Dinjaski argued that it demeans women and "implies a link between women and dogs, happily wagging their tails at their owner’s (player’s) side".
+Dana Johannsen described the term as "the most odious acronym in sport", while Melanie Dinjaski argued that it demeans women and "implies a link between women and dogs, happily wagging their tails at their owner's (player's) side".
 In examining the use of the term WAG, Shawna Marks concluded that its use in the Australian media "highlight[s] sexist norms that persist within Australian football culture", and that this extended to other groups, such as women fans and players.

 Some of those described by the media as WAGs have argued against the use of the term.
-Rebekah Vardy reportedly stated that "Wag is a dated term because we’re not defined by what our husbands do.
-We’re individuals", Others, such as Girls Aloud member Cheryl Cole, have similarly rejected the eponym and to emphasise their credentials as career women in their own right.
+Rebekah Vardy reportedly stated that "Wag is a dated term because we're not defined by what our husbands do.
+We're individuals", Others, such as Girls Aloud member Cheryl Cole, have similarly rejected the eponym and to emphasise their credentials as career women in their own right.

 There are many celebrities who have been described as WAGs after either marrying or dating a notable athlete.
-Some independently famous women described in this manner include La La Anthony, Victoria Beckham, Gisele Bündchen, Cheryl, Ciara, Ayesha Curry, Hilary Duff, Kendall Jenner, Khloé Kardashian, Carrie Underwood, Gabrielle Union, and Irina Shayk.
+Some independently famous women described in this manner include La La Anthony, Victoria Beckham, Gisele Bündchen, Cheryl Cole, Ciara, Ayesha Curry, Hilary Duff, Kendall Jenner, Khloé Kardashian, Irina Shayk, Taylor Swift, Carrie Underwood, and Gabrielle Union.

 The singer Jamelia (whose footballer boyfriend, Darren Byfield, played for Jamaica) drew a distinction between, on the one hand, those such as Victoria Beckham, who are "businesswoman", and Cole and Rooney, who "have a job" and those who, in her view, had the wrong "priorities" and simply spent their boyfriends' money.